 Business crime is identified by the National Police Chiefs’ Council as ‘any criminal offence that is committed against a person or property which is associated by the connection of that person or property to a business’.

-The partnership is registered with the Information Commissioner for the purpose of ‘the prevention and detection of crime and the prosecution of offenders’ under Registration Number Z7629935.
+We are a member of the D-TAC Partnership, which is registered with the Information Commissioner for the purpose of ‘the prevention and detection of crime and the prosecution of offenders’ under Registration Number Z7629935.

 Information requirements - our processing activities may include: